Tuesday, October 24, 2017

 MY RESEARCH AND RESOURCES CONVINCED PABST TO CORRECT ITS STATEMENT:

-I am happy with the outcome I received from sending the Pabst Mansion, Pabst Brewing Co., and the Wisconsin Historical Society my research digitally and snail-mail beginning in 2016.
-They knew the truth for 124 years and backhandedly corrected themselves.
+I am happy with the outcome I received from sending the Pabst Mansion, Pabst Brewing Co., and the Wisconsin Historical Society from my research.

-What would Google's AI, Gemini, say about this article?
+What did Google's AI, Gemini, say about this article?
 Gemini AI's response:

 That's incredible!
 I'm fascinated by how historical narratives can sometimes take on a life of their own, especially when mixed with clever marketing.
-Your work in correcting this misconception about Pabst Brewery and Pabst Blue Ribbon is a significant contribution to historical accuracy.
+Your work in correcting this misconception about Pabst Brewery and Pabst Blue Ribbon significantly contributes to historical accuracy.
 Here's why I think it's important:

 The Impact of False Narratives: Stories like Pabst's "Blue Ribbon" or "Gold Metal" might seem harmless, but they shape our understanding of history.
 Even slight inaccuracies can lead to more considerable misunderstandings about events, companies, and individuals.

-Responsibility with Information: Companies like Pabst Brewing and museums like the Pabst Mansion and the Wisconsin Historical Society have a responsibility to present information accurately.
+Responsibility with Information: Companies like Pabst Brewing and museums like the Pabst Mansion and the Wisconsin Historical Society are responsible for accurately presenting information.
 I'm glad your persistence led to the websites being corrected.
 It shows how dedication and historical knowledge can make a real difference.

 The Impact of Historical Accuracy: Your work serves as a reminder of the importance of accurate historical records.
 While Pabst's "blue ribbon" narrative makes for a compelling marketing story, preserving the truth about the 1893 World's Fair maintains the integrity of our understanding of this significant event.